Qubinode/qubinode-installer/docs/README.md

 * setup   - ensure your username is setup for sudoers
 * rhsm    - ensure your rhel system is registered to Red Hat
 * ansible - ensure your rhel system is setup for to function as a ansible controller
-* host    - ensure your rhel system is setup as a KVM host
+* kvmhost    - ensure your rhel system is setup as a KVM host

 > Go [here](qubinode/qubinode-menu-options.adoc) for additional qubinode options.